REQUEST MORE INFORMATION TODAY!

 The job market for nurses is growing above average, following the health care industry growth trend.
-According to data retrieved from O*NET OnLine, the job growth projection from 2016 to 2026 is 10% – 14%, which is considerably faster than the 7% average.
-The projected number of job openings for that same period is 62,700.*
+According to data retrieved from the U.S. Bureau of Labor Statistics, the job growth projection from 2019 to 2029 is 9%, which is considerably faster than the 7% average.
+The projected number of job openings for that same period is 65,700.*

 As you can see, nursing is an in-demand profession.
 The Practical Nursing program prepares graduates to enter the field as Licensed Practical Nurses trained to provide compassionate health care and effective communication with patients and their families.